 Buffer is a great social media app that lets you schedule and analyze posts across social media channels.
 With their scheduling and publishing tools, you can plan, collaborate on, and publish content across Instagram, Facebook, Twitter, LinkedIn, and Pinterest all from a single dashboard.

-With Buffer’s analytics tool you can view post performance across channels and glean insights on things like impressions, reach, followers, comments, likes and more.
+With Buffer’s analytics tool you can view post performance across all social media channels and glean insights on things like impressions, reach, Twitter and Instagram follower counts, comments, likes and more.
 This is one of the many reasons it is one of our top campaign management tools.

 Cost: Buffer’s Pro plan starts at $15 per month.